Elizabeth Taylor

 Dame Elizabeth Rosemond Taylor (February 27, 1932 – March 23, 2011) was a British and American actress.
 She began her career as a child actress in the early 1940s and was one of the most popular stars of classical Hollywood cinema in the 1950s.
 She then became the world's highest-paid movie star in the 1960s, remaining a well-known public figure for the rest of her life.
-In 1999, the American Film Institute ranked her seventh on its greatest female screen legends list.
+In 1999, the American Film Institute ranked her seventh on its list of the greatest female screen legends.

 Born in London to socially prominent American parents, Taylor moved with her family to Los Angeles in 1939 at the age of seven.
 She made her acting debut with a minor role in the Universal Pictures film There's One Born Every Minute (1942), but the studio ended her contract after a year.
-She was then signed by Metro-Goldwyn-Mayer and became a popular teen star after appearing in National Velvet (1944).
-She transitioned to mature roles in the 1950s, when she starred in the comedy Father of the Bride (1950) and received critical acclaim for her performance in the drama A Place in the Sun (1951).
-She starred in the historical adventure epic Ivanhoe (1952) with Robert Taylor and Joan Fontaine.
-Despite being one of MGM's most bankable stars, Taylor wished to end her career in the early 1950s.
-She resented the studio's control and disliked many of the films to which she was assigned.
+She was then signed by MGM and became a popular teen star after appearing in National Velvet (1944).
+She transitioned to mature roles in the 1950s, starring in the comedy Father of the Bride (1950) and receiving critical acclaim for her performance in the drama A Place in the Sun (1951).
+One of MGM's most bankable stars, she starred in the historical adventure epic Ivanhoe (1952) with Robert Taylor and Joan Fontaine.
+Taylor resented the studio's control and many casting choices.